Why Do You Need Customer Feedback? (and why Real Time Text Messaging for Customer feedback?)

 What Are the Traditional Methods of Obtaining Feedback?

 For years, customer satisfaction measurement tools, such as comment cards and online surveys, have been utilized by marketing teams to assess the customer experience and later re-adjust operations accordingly.
 These older, traditional methods like telephone surveys, online survey links, point of sale / receipt surveys and paper comment cards have not yielded significant results.
 This lack of response is because of the way these methods operate and the clumsy way they are generally practiced.

 - Telephone surveys have low response rates because they take time and effort.
 Also, you receive responses long after the customer’s visit, significantly minimizing the quality of the information and your ability to respond quickly.
 These phone calls tend to contain way to much unstructured text – very hard to analyze.

 - Online survey links are printed on receipts but are frequently unnoticed.
 Receipts are usually thrown away just after the customer leaves, which makes participation rates so low it’s challenging to get the response rate needed to make statistically sound conclusions.
-Online reviews from this source tend to be skewed to the very positive or very negative.
+Online reviews from this source skew to the very positive or very negative.
 By the time the customer gets home and logs into your survey tool, you’ve also lost the chance to address their concerns immediately.
-We think POS surveys are ineffective.
+We think POS Surveys are ineffective.

-- If you’re lucky, paper comment cards will have a response rate in the single digits.
+- If you’re lucky, paper comment cards will have a response rate in the single digits and be sporadic source of customer reviews.
 There are at least a dozen major issues with comment cards.

 - Messaging apps are OK for customer service messages or customer engagement but not every phone owner has these, nor do they provide valuable feedback